anngroong/podcasts/content/episode/219-arthur-martirosyan-army-day-eu-monitoring-mission-russia-iran-relations-artsakh-blockade.md

 ### Azat incident: No Political Accountability

-NOTE: Not sure if we actually want to cover this, but if we keep it maybe we can ask Arthur about political responsibility.

-I guess in the aftermath of the horrible fire in the military barrack in Gegharkunik, people are already feeling very demoralized, and full of apprehension towards the government and how it is treating the armed forces.
+In the aftermath of the horrible fire in the military barrack in Gegharkunik, people are feeling demoralized and are full of apprehension towards the government and how it is treating the armed forces.

 It’s been additionally demoralizing to know that the government has written off the possibility of any political accountability for this incident by Pashinyan’s government.
 Meanwhile Pashinyan has been pushing for an incident narrative that he himself conceived of, before any investigation was even launched.